thinknimble/tn-models-fp/README.md

 import {GetInferredFromRaw, createCustomServiceCall } from '@thinknimble/tn-models-fp'

 /**
- * The entity is the default type to be used in the absence of any other overriding type */ const userEntity = {
+ * The entity is the default type that is used as an output shape to the prebuilt methods */ const userEntity = {
   id: z.string().uuid(),